 Wearing bright new clothes

-So make sure that your child looks presentable with bright, new clothes to usher in the new year and teach them about the importance of this Chinese New Year superstition when they insist on wearing their raggy old ones.
+So make sure your child looks presentable with bright, new clothes to usher in the new year and teach them about the importance of this Chinese New Year superstition when they insist on wearing their raggy old ones.

 Empty storage receptacles such as jars should be avoided in your home.
-Empty jars or containers such as rice containers are considered to be bad omens during this festive period.
+Empty jars or containers, such as rice containers, are considered to be bad omens during this festive period.
 The idea is to have plenty.
 Think of abundance.
 This is the tone that you want to set for the rest of the year.

 You can ask your child’s help to fill up the jars with coins and trinkets in preparation for the Chinese New Year.